Ronald-Trevor/Python_Data_Structures_and_Algorithms/README.md

 key values which are passed as arguments when the function is called

 The reverse_nodes function is used to reverse nodes of a linked list iteratively

+The remove_duplicates() function is used to delete duplicates in a linked list